-

 Once the document enters the system, the next step is letting the model understand how the content is arranged.
 The AI picks up the structure, context, tables, and fields.
 This is where newer, vision-based models matter because they interpret the page rather than rely on fixed templates.

-At Docxster, the AI reads the layout, discovers standard and new fields, handles multiple languages, and extracts data without templates or manual configuration.
+In Docxster, the AI reads the layout, discovers standard and new fields, handles multiple languages, and extracts data without templates or manual configuration.

 Here's how you can create a document schema in Docxster: